nrg500/monorepo/products/blog/content/posts/cluster3.md

 tags = ["cluster"]
 +++

-# Building a home kubernetes cluster - One node cluster
 Now that I have a DMZ, it is time to create the cluster and to enable myself to securely expose something on that cluster.
 In order to securely expose services on the cluster I would like to have them behind SSL certificates.
 [Let's Encrypt](https://letsencrypt.org) allows us to request these certificates for free.

 ## Painting a picture